fchavonet/full_stack-cowabunga/README.md

 1. Open the app and sign in with Google.
 2. Browse the cards list.
-3. Toggle Owned / Want on any card.
+3. Toggle the Owned or Wanted status on any card.
 4. Use sorting controls to reorganize the list.

 You can also test the web application online by clicking [here](https://fchavonet.github.io/web-cowabunga/).